bioboot/newlabsite/_posts/2016-05-01-software-icensing.markdown

 categories: [advise]
 ---

-The following article provides a good overview of licensing and licensing options from the perspective of scientists who also write code:
+The [choosealicense.com site](http://choosealicense.com/) can help you quickly chose a license for your digital content.
+For more detailed information the following article provides a good overview of licensing and licensing options from the perspective of scientists who write code:

 > Morin, A., Urban, J., and Sliz, P. [“A Quick Guide to Software Licensing for the Scientist-Programmer”](http://dx.doi.org/10.1371/journal.pcbi.1002598) PLoS Computational Biology 8(7) (2012): e1002598.